Jawaharlal Nehru Medical College, Belgaum: Location

-The college is located in a 100 acre campus in Belgaum.
-The college has a 1000-bed free charitable block as well as the 1250-beds KLE Society's Prabhakar Kore Hospital and Medical Research Centre on campus.
+The college is located in a 100-acre campus in Belagavi.
+The college has a 1000-bed free charitable block as well as the 1250-bed KLE Society's Prabhakar Kore Hospital and Medical Research Centre on campus.
 The college also runs a rural hospital: Dr. Kamal Hospital & Medical Research Centre, 150 km away at Ankola.

 Ranking

 JNMC was ranked 39 among medical colleges in India in 2020 by India Today.